open-contracting/standard/docs/guidance/map/amendments.md

 * **The release tag** (`tag`).
 For example, for a release with a new contract, use 'contract'.
 For an update to the contract, use 'contractUpdate', and for an amendment to the contract, use 'contractAmendment'.

-* **The amendments** building block.
+* **The amendments** object.
 This can contain an array of amendment explanations, and clearly identify the releases that contain before and after values.

 ## Worked examples